-Note 15 - Acquisitions
+Note 16 - Acquisitions

 On March 30, 2012, the Company acquired privately-held Multigig, Inc. (Multigig) of San Jose, California.
 The acquisition of Multigig is expected to enhance the Company's clocking capabilities in stand-alone and embedded applications and strengthen the Company's high speed signal processing solutions.
-The acquisition-date fair value of the consideration transferred totaled \$26.8 million, which consisted of \$24.2 million in initial cash payments at closing and an additional \$2.6 million subject to an indemnification holdback that is payable within 15 months of the transaction date, which is included in accrued liabilities in the Company's condensed consolidated balance sheet as of February 2, 2013.
+The acquisition-date fair value of the consideration transferred totaled \$26.8 million, which consisted of \$24.2 million in initial cash payments at closing and an additional \$2.6 million subject to an indemnification holdback that was payable within 15 months of the transaction date.
+During the third quarter of fiscal 2012, the Company reduced this holdback amount by \$0.1 million as a result of indemnification claims.
+During the third quarter of fiscal 2013, the Company paid the remaining \$2.5 million due under the holdback.
 The Company's assessment of fair value of the tangible and intangible assets acquired and liabilities assumed was based on their estimated fair values at the date of acquisition, resulting in the recognition of \$15.6 million of IPR&D, \$1.1 million of developed technology, \$7.0 million of goodwill and \$3.1 million of net deferred tax assets.
 The goodwill recognized is attributable to future technologies that have yet to be determined as well as the assembled workforce of Multigig.
 Future technologies do not meet the criteria for recognition separately from goodwill because they are a part of future development and growth of the business.
 None of the goodwill is expected to be deductible for tax purposes.
-During the third quarter of fiscal 2012, the Company reduced this holdback amount by \$0.1 million as a result of indemnification claims.
 During the fourth quarter of fiscal 2012, the Company finalized its purchase accounting for Multigig, which resulted in adjustments of \$0.4 million to deferred taxes and goodwill.
 In addition, the Company will be obligated to pay royalties to the Multigig employees on revenue recognized from the sale of certain Multigig products through the earlier of 5 years or the aggregate maximum payment of \$1.0 million.
 Royalty payments to Multigig employees require post-acquisition services to be rendered and, as such, the Company will record these amounts as compensation expense in the related periods.
-As of February 2, 2013, no royalty payments have been made.
-The Company recognized \$0.5 million of acquisition-related costs that were expensed in fiscal 2012, which were included in operating expenses in the Company's condensed consolidated statement of income.
+As of May 3, 2014, no royalty payments have been made.
+The Company expenses in the Company expensed consolidated statement of income.